Disney World Essentials: What to Pack in Your Disney Day Bag

 Security and Screening

-All persons, bags, and parcels are subject to screening and security checks before going through the turnstiles at all Disney theme parks
+All persons, bags, and parcels are subject to screening and security checks before going through the turnstiles at all Disney theme parks.

-Before entrance into each Disney park, bags are screened and ‘gone through’ by security personnel.
-This is a fairly quick, yet thorough process.
+Before entrance into each Disney park, bags are screened and gone through by security personnel.

 Guests without bags get to bypass this security screening, and therefore, enter through a different line.